DainRSR/Azure-Cloud-Detection/README.md

 <img src="https://i.imgur.com/U0jijhb.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 12. Click add resources and select the Virtual Machine you created.
-CLick add and then 'Next Collect' and make sure "All security rules' is selectec and click 'create = review' and then click 'create'.
+Click add and then 'Next Collect' and make sure "All security rules' is selected and click 'create = review' and then click 'create'.
 <br />

   <p>